 It’s former Blue Jays outfielder Derek Bell turns 52 today.

-Derek Bell was a 2nd round draft pick for the Blue Jays back in 1987.
-He moved up the Jays system pretty quickly and made it to the Jays in late June of 1991, played a few games and then was sent back down, then came back out as a September call up.
+Bell was a 2nd round draft pick for the Blue Jays back in 1987.
+He moved up the Jays system pretty quickly and made it to the Jays in late June of 1991, played a few games and then was sent back down, then came back out as a September call-up.
 He hit .143/.314/.143.

 Unfortunately, we had a pretty formidable lineup to break into back in those days.
-We had Joe Carter, Devon White, and Candy Maldonado as well as Dave Winfield playing DH.
+We had Joe Carter, Devon White, and Candy Maldonado and Dave Winfield playing DH.
 If we weren’t in ‘win now’ mode, maybe it would have been better to keep Derek over Candy, but things worked out well.

 Near the year of spring training, in 1993, the Jays traded him (and someone named Stoney Briggs) to the Padres for Darrin Jackson, who was older and more established, maybe a little better defensively, to take over the 4th outfielder job.
 I remember not being very impressed with the trade.
 Jackson wasn’t much of a player.
 I thought Bell had a lot more potential, but then the point of getting Jackson wasn’t to get someone to carry us.
 It was to get someone that wouldn’t cost us games.
-In a bit more than 2 months, Jackson played in 46 games, hit a big .216/.250/.347.
+In more than two months, Jackson played in 46 games and hit a big .216/.250/.347.

 The good thing Jackson did for us was to get Tony Fernandez back for us.
-The Jays traded Jackson to be Mets to get Tony, to fill the hole we had a shortstop.
+The Jays traded Jackson to be Mets to get Tony back to fill the hole at shortstop.
 Fernandez hit .306/.361/.442, played good defense, and we won another World Series.

-There was a funny story about Fan Appreciation Day in 1992, between innings they announced that a lucky fan would win a new car and then Joe Carter drove Derek’s jeep onto the field.
+There was a funny story about Fan Appreciation Day in 1992.
+They announced that a lucky fan would win a new car between innings, and then Joe Carter drove Derek’s jeep onto the field.

 I would like to see an alternate timeline where Dalton, given the center field job in 2015, doesn’t start the season in a slump.
 Dalton began the season and had troubles at the plate and took those troubles into the field.
-Kevin Pillar started the season slugging and, well, was Kevin Pillar with the glove.
-Soon he was in center, and Dalton was in the minors.
+Kevin Pillar started the season slugging and was Kevin Pillar with the glove.
+Soon Kevin was in center, and Dalton was in the minors.

 Then Pillar hit .181/.237/.257 in May.
 Had Pillar hit like that in April and Dalton hit at all in April, Careers might have been different.

-He doesn’t have a job at the moment.
-If a team were looking for a fourth outfielder, he’d be a good choice, but his time has likely passed.
-For all sad words of tongue and pen, The saddest are these, ‘It might have been’.
+Dalton played in the Angels’ minor league system this year.
+He’d be a good choice if a team were looking for a fourth outfielder, but his time has likely passed.
+For all sad words of tongue and pen, the saddest are these, ‘It might have been.’

 Happy Birthday, Dalton.
 Wishing you the best.